 Serving returning military members has been a

 priority at DePaul since World War II.
 We do not limit the number of

-veterans who can enroll through the Yellow Ribbon Program
+veterans who can enroll through the Yellow Ribbon Program, which

 provides tuition-free education to eligible students.
-And DePaul is a
+And not only is DePaul a

 Breaking Down the Process